 Who will communicate your healthcare decisions to medical personnel?

 If you can’t communicate your medical wishes, your agent under a medical power of attorney can make life or death decisions on your behalf.
 This person should be levelheaded, able to act under pressure, and able to communicate your wishes, regardless of their own.
 If there are family members who do not agree with your choices, think twice before giving them the authority to make medical decisions on your behalf.
 You should also consider the individual’s availability since medical emergencies can happen without warning.
 If the person lives across the country, do they have the time and finances to travel if travel becomes necessary?
 If your first choice has a demanding job or home life, can he or she be reached in time to make a decision over the phone?

 Medical decisions are very personal.
 Even if you appoint a capable person, you should provide him or her with your wishes in writing.
 A living will or an advance directive can be a valuable tool for your agent.
 The living will lets you state your wishes regarding your end-of-life care: Do you want medication to help manage pain?
 Do you want to be put on a ventilator if needed?
 This information can allow your agent to make the best decisions on your behalf.

 Who will look after your minor children, even temporarily?

 If you have a minor child, you know that children require supervision.
 In case you are not able to take care of your child, you’ll want to appoint someone to step in and take that responsibility, even for just a short period of time.
 This person must be able to take on the mental, emotional, and possibly financial responsibilities of raising your child.
-Because it is impossible to know in advance the amount of time your child would need to spend with them, you will also need to consider whether the person is geographical close or if your child might be required to move, even for the short term.
+Because it is impossible to know in advance, the amount of time your child would need to spend with them, you will also need to consider whether the person is geographically close or if your child might be required to move, even for the short term.

 Who will look after your beloved pets?